 Being played regularly, Minecraft is one of the few applications that users open almost every day.
-However, if when you try to open the Minecraft game, see error – Unable to connect to world, then read on.
+However, if when you try to open the Minecraft game, see the error – Unable to connect to world, then read on.
 This is strange for most users.
 The network loopback restriction causes this error.

 Minecraft unable to connect to world